MikeCsPlayPlace/CubicSplineExtrema/README.md

 ![The first page of the article](ArticleIntro.jpg)

 The algorithm was originally written in the C language and that is available here and now in the `c_lang` directory.
 The reason it's in C is that it was the performance language of choice back then and that's what I knew well.
-For time calibration for the "younger" readers here, in 1994 the biggest new movie at theaters was The Lion King, and the Sony Playstation was released for the first time.
-And in 1996 when the algorithm was published, the theater hit was Independence Day, and Nintendo 64 was launched !
+Some time calibration for the "younger" readers here: In 1994 the biggest new movie at theaters was "The Lion King", and the Sony Playstation was released for the first time.
+And in 1996 when the algorithm was published, the theater hit was "Independence Day", and Nintendo 64 was launched !

 So the languages that I know at varying levels since that publication and will be making the algorithm available in next are Java, Python, C#, and possibly C++.
 Therefore the 'ports' will involve redesign into object-oriented versions of the original implementation.